-It should be remembered that the national validation route will remain for European patent applications after grant, and sometimes this may be a better option than choosing a unitary patent.
+It should be remembered that the national validation route will remain for European patents, and sometimes this may be a better option than choosing a Unitary Patent.
 We have discussed some of the reasons for this above.

 It is also worth remembering that national filing routes also remain available.
 Indeed, this may be more cost effective if patent protection is only required in a few European member states.
 Importantly, directly filed national patents will never be subject to the centralised Unified Patent Court, therefore avoiding the possibility that all protection could be lost in a single blow.

 Therefore, in some cases it may be better to make direct national filings in a few countries of interest, or use a combination of the national and European routes, depending on the type of patent being filed.
 Preparations for this decision must be made early, since direct national applications via the PCT route are not possible in some countries which require the use of the EPC system (the relevant countries are Belgium, Cyprus, France, Greece, Ireland, Italy, Lithuania, Latvia, Monaco, Malta, the Netherlands and Slovenia).
 Therefore, if (for example) a direct French application is required, this must be filed at the 12-month convention deadline, at the same time as any PCT application.

 After the end of the transitional period (April 2030), it will no longer be possible to opt European patents out of the UPC.
 So, in due course, if a stand-alone national right is desired, the only way to achieve this will be by direct national filings.
 Therefore, this decision will become increasingly important as the first years pass from the start of the UPC system.